 Securing devices shall be of reliable construction and effectively attached to the hatchway coamings, decks or covers.
 Individual securing devices on each cover shall have approximately the same stiffness characteristics.

-Sufficient number of securing devices shall be provided at each side of the hatch cover.
+Sufficient number of securing devices shall be provided at each side of the hatch cover considering the requirements of 7.10.5.3.2.
 This also applies to hatch covers consisting of several parts.